 Dr. Cho also has served as an advisor for student research.
 His research is focused on anti-adipogenic effects of natural bile acids as well as anti-tumorigenic effects of Chinese herbal extracts.

 Pharmacology, Pharmacology of Cancer, Pathology of Cancer, Biochemistry, Organic Chemistry and Disease Processes.

 Dr. Cho’s research topics include physiological effects of bile acids on fibroblastic transformation into fat cells.
 He has screened pro-adipogenic and anti-adipogenic bile acids using cellular model systems in order to examine clinical application in obesity cases.
 In addition, Dr. Cho is working on cytotoxic and cytostatic actions of various Chinese plant extracts in human cancer cells.

-Dr. Cho is convinced that good health care is more than medicine.
-His philosophy of teaching and research is to integrate the basic medical sciences with the holistic health care.
+Dr. Cho believes that good health care is more than medicine.
+His philosophy of teaching and research is to integrate the basic medical sciences with holistic health care.